 Project Assistant – Royal Commission (Antisemitism and Social Cohesion)

-The Executive Council of Australian Jewry (ECAJ) is seeking to appoint a Project Assistant to provide dedicated administrative support to the Project Manager overseeing the ECAJ’s national engagement with the Royal Commission into Antisemitism and Social Cohesion.
-This is a fixed term contract, full time, based in Sydney, Australia.
+The ECAJ is seeking to appoint a Project Assistant to provide dedicated administrative support to the Project Manager overseeing the ECAJ’s national engagement with the Royal Commission into Antisemitism and Social Cohesion.
+This is a fixed-term contract, full-time, based in Sydney, Australia.

 The role is focused on providing administrative and logistical support for day-to-day operations, information management, scheduling, and documentation to ensure the efficient management of the project.
 This position is suited to a highly organised, dependable individual who works well under direction and is comfortable operating in a sensitive and high-pressure environment.